For Authors

 Case: Use lower case throughout (except of course for initial capitals and acronyms).

 Stress/Quote: All emphasis/quotations should be in italics.
-No underlining, bold, uppercase or quotation marks please.
+No underlining, bold, uppercase, or quotation marks please.

-Illustration/figure formatting requirements
+Figure formatting requirements

 - Image must be 300dpi or higher and fit into either: